pooja-solaikannu/pooja-solaikannu.github.io/_posts/2021-10-31-Datatype-and-it's-features.markdown

 * Is daytime
 * Is night time

-For all the above elements we can rely on a single library offered by python, [datetime library](https://docs.python.org/3/library/datetime.html) and [calender library](https://docs.python.org/3/library/calendar.html)
+For all the above elements we can rely on these two libraries offered by python, [datetime library](https://docs.python.org/3/library/datetime.html) and [calender library](https://docs.python.org/3/library/calendar.html)

 I have included code sinppets to extract attributes/elements using the above libraries.